dogmaticcentral/progesterone/README.md

 ## Putting it all together

+The final goal of the whole  exercise is to collate data from all these disparate sources we started with.
+[35_report.py](35_report.py) is one possibility, but this is definitely one you should rewrite or replace with something that more closely fits your needs.

 ## So, functional TF sites or not?
 Print the table you have made in the last step, and take it to a competent experimentalist.
 (S)he might be able to help.